Smith42/SGD/README.md

 ## Calculate the 'Synthetic Galaxy Distance' between two galaxy datsets.

-This code calculates the 'Synthetic Galaxy Distance' (SGD) described in 'Realistic galaxy simulation via score-based generative models'.
+This code calculates the 'Synthetic Galaxy Distance' (SGD) described in
+<a href="https://arxiv.org/abs/2111.01713">'Realistic galaxy simulation via score-based generative models'</a>.

 The metric is the sum of Wasserstein-1 distances between emergent physical galaxy properties from two given galaxy postage stamp observation datasets.